sueszli/blog/2024-08-19 reproducible python.md

-python's package management system is both a blessing and a curse. while initially appealing, especially to those coming from java or c++, its simplicity can lead to complications over time such as (1) breaking your systems python runtime by using `--break-system-packages`, (2) excessive disk space usage from multiple toolchains that you installed unisolated (3) an overwhelming number of [tool](https://sinoroc.gitlab.io/kb/python/packaging_tools_comparisons.html) by the community.
+python's package management system is both a blessing and a curse. while initially appealing, especially to those coming from java or c++, its simplicity can lead to complications over time such as (1) breaking your systems python runtime by using `--break-system-packages`, (2) excessive disk space usage from multiple toolchains that you installed unisolated (3) an overwhelming number of [enviornment tools](https://sinoroc.gitlab.io/kb/python/packaging_tools_comparisons.html) when collaborating with other developers each with their own quirks.

+here are my recommendations for a sane and reproducible workflow with python:

 - runtime management: use `asdf` for managing python versions
 - package installation: always use `python -m pip` to ensure you're not using the system runtime